GDRimmer/Network-Monitoring-Utility/README.md

 # Allow www-data to access ARP table
 www-data ALL=(ALL) NOPASSWD: /usr/sbin/arp
-www-data ALL=(ALL) NOPASSWD: /usr/bin/ip neigh show
-www-data ALL=(ALL) NOPASSWD: /usr/bin/ip neigh flush

 # Allow www-data to run ping without password
 www-data ALL=(ALL) NOPASSWD: /usr/bin/ping